ruby-oauth/oauth2/README.md

 You may need to subclass `OAuth2::AccessToken`, or write your own custom alternative to it, and pass it in.
 Specify your custom class with the `access_token_class` option.

-If you only need one token you can, as of v2.0.10, specify the exact token name you want to extract via the `OAuth2::AccessToken` using the `token_name` option.
+If you only need one token, you can, as of v2.0.10, specify the exact token name you want to extract via the `OAuth2::AccessToken` using the `token_name` option.

 You'll likely need to do some source diving.
 This gem has 100% test coverage for lines and branches, so the specs are a great place to look for ideas.
-If you have time and energy please contribute to the documentation!
+If you have time and energy, please contribute to the documentation!

 ## 🔧 Basic Usage